SylvainGa/Tesla-Link/README.md

 https://bit.ly/sylvainga

 Based on the work of srwalter and paulobrien and posted with their blessing.
 Link to their github is at the end of this file.
-My work includes enhancing the touch display interface, increased the reliability of the communication, added many features to the Option menu, added the selection/order of the Option menu and added data screens.
+My work includes enhancing the touch display interface, increasing the reliability of the communication, adding many features to the Option menu, adding the selection/order of the Option menu and adding data screens.
 I try to keep the application up to date with new features added by Tesla once they become available to the community.

 <p align="center">
   <img src="https://github.com/SylvainGa/Tesla-Link/blob/develop/blob/venu2.png?raw=true" />